30/10/2022

 ==========

-Nevertheless, this story was quite popular in narrow circles.
-It has been reprinted twice and also translated into English and Chinese.
-Its’ abbreviated version was even translated into Russian under the title “Japan at War”.
-However, not everything was translated - the tender souls of Soviet propagandists could not stand the encounter with the real description of the Japanese campaign in Manchuria in 1945, so they simply threw it out of the book, replacing it with a condemning philippics in the style of the editorial of the “Krasnaya Zvezda” newspaper.
+Nevertheless, this work was a quality research which turned out to be quite popular for a book on such peculiar topic.
+Japanese edition has been reprinted twice and had also been translated into English and Chinese.
+Its’ abbreviated version was translated into Russian under the title “Japan at War” (very rare thing for Japanese book).
+However, not everything was translated - the tender souls of Soviet propagandists could not stand the encounter with the real description of the Japanese campaign in Manchuria in 1945, so they simply threw it out of the book, replacing it with a condemning philippics against “falsifications” in the style of the editorial of the “Krasnaya Zvezda” newspaper (official newspaper of the Soviet Army).

 ==========